sppalkia/sppalkia.github.io/baking/index.md

 ### Blogs and Recipes

 There are many good blogs with fantastic baking recipes.
-I've listed of my favorite ones below.
+I've listed some of my favorite ones below.

 * [Sally's Baking Addiction](https://sallysbakingaddiction.com/)
 * [A Breaducation](https://www.abreaducation.com/)